Loading…

 A short list of where AI for the public sector is paying off:

 For adjacent context, see AI for banking and finance Australia (regulated decisions, similar governance patterns) and AI for not-for-profits Australia (similar mission-driven constraints).
+Education departments face their own version of these trade-offs, covered in AI for schools and teachers.

 Government has the most explicit AI policy environment in Australia.

 The practical implication: AI in government is not a wild frontier.
 The frameworks exist, they are reasonable, and agencies that engage with them early move faster than those that try to avoid them.
+Agencies also face the same automated-decision scrutiny under the privacy reforms that Australian insurance companies are navigating — the governance patterns transfer directly.

 Treating AI as an ICT or innovation project.
 AI in government is a policy, legal, privacy and operations program with ICT enabling.
 Where ICT alone owns it, decisions get stuck or rushed.